Angelucci tops large field of candidates in House of Delegates race

 The coronavirus-plagued primary campaign of 2020 was unique in its social-distancing demands and the toll it took on conventional campaigning.

-“It was very hard to campaign because we couldn’t go door-to-door, so we had to resort to a digital campaign,” said Angelucci, who is seeking re-election to a second term.
+“It was very hard to campaign because we couldn’t go door-to-door, so we had to resort to a digital campaign,” said Angelucci, who was seeking a second term.
 “But I’m certainly honored and blessed to have received the support I have from the voters of Marion County.”

 Angelucci said while the Democratic slate was brimming with nine candidates, all were quality individuals and he was pleased how the campaign was conducted.